mawa00006/Biosensors/README.md

 ## Introduction

 Biosensors is designed to provide an interface for visualizing data collected from biosensors.
 The project includes graphs for steps, heart rate, temperature, and calories, offering users an insightful view of their health metrics.

+Since we are all just at the beginning in our journey working with tools and languages such as html, CSS and JavaScript we primarily aimed for a simple design.
+We wanted to create a tool that is easy to navigate but still gives you meaningful insights into the different health and wellness data.

+Taking into consideration all the tools that already exist on the market processing similar data sets we want to stand out with the possibility to view all the different data sets at one glance.
+No scrolling or changing the view necessary.
+We wanted to provide a tool that lets the user choose data dynamically.
+Furthermore we came to realise, that many of the existing tools leave the user with an immensely load of data to chew on but most of them fail to give context to that data.
+The user is left with an overwhelming amount of data input while he doesnt know what a specific value means leading to hypochondria in the worst case.
+We want to provide more information that gives the user a feeling for what the different data mean.
+With our tool we want to help the user classify the data and putting it into context contributing to our educational mission.

 ## Installation